Cerebral cortex damage can cause serious problems, depending on the location of the injury.

 Cerebral Cortex Damage: Key Points

 The cerebral cortex plays a crucial role in nearly all brain functions.
-Damage to it can cause a person many cognitive, sensory, and emotional difficulties.
+Damage to it can cause many cognitive, sensory, and emotional difficulties.

 But thanks to the brain’s neuroplasticity, there is always hope for recovery.
 The key is to find a therapy that fits your needs and persevere with it.